reiver/logjam/README.md

 By default this web-server runs on TCP port `8080`.

-This can be changed to a different TCP port using either of 2 differnt methods.
+This can be changed to a different TCP port using either of 2 different methods.

 Method №1: `PORT` environment variable.